RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/getting-started-service-mesh.md

 ## Service Mesh and Identity

-In this module, we will learn how to prevent cascading failures in a distributed environment, how to detect misbehaving services, and how to avoid having to implement resiliency and monitoring in your business logic.
+In this module, you will learn how to prevent cascading failures in a distributed environment, how to detect misbehaving services, and how to avoid having to implement resiliency and monitoring in your business logic.
 As we transition our applications towards a distributed architecture with microservices deployed across a distributed network, Many new challenges await us.

 Technologies like containers and container orchestration platforms like OpenShift solve the deployment of our distributed